oxfordmmm/gpas_local_db/User acceptance Testing/user_acceptance_testing.md

   - [ ] lat
   - [ ] lon

-### For the Samples worksheet try entering and uploading:
+### For the Samples worksheet try entering and uploading

 - [ ] a `run_code` that does not exist in the run sheet or the database.
 You should get an error when uploading
 - [ ] an `accession` and `collection_date` combination that does not exist either in the specimen sheet or the database.
 You should get an error